gregtomasch/EM7180_SENtral_Calibration/README.md

 ![alt text](https://user-images.githubusercontent.com/5760946/53261426-d8aa4380-3688-11e9-96fa-e353c9dec2d8.png)

-* In this serial monitor screen capture, the "Algoritm Status" vale is highlighted.
+* In this serial monitor screen capture, the "Algoritm Status" field is highlighted.
 It will initially assume a value of "0" when the USFS first starts up and has not experienced any significant motion
+* The balance of the update screen includes:
+    - X, Y, and Z accelerometer data in milli-g's (mg)
+    - X, Y, and Z gyroscope data in degrees per second (deg/s)
+    - X, Y, and Z magnetometer data in micro-Teslas (uT)
+    - Unit quaternion coefficients (dimensionless)
+    - Euler angles (Yaw, Pitch and Roll) in degrees
+    - Barometric pressure in milli-bars (mbar)
+    - Ambient temperature in degrees Celsius (deg C)
+    - Loop cycle time in microseconds (us).
+The loop cycle time will fluctuate significantly because it is dominated by I2C data transfer time for whatever new data is available at any given cycle of the loop...
+* The accelerometer data is also specifically highlighted in this screen capture as this data is crucial for the accelerometer calibration procedure.
+In this example, the Z-accelerometer is aligned parallel to gravity; az ~ 1000mg and ax, ay < +/-30mg.
+This orientation of the USFS would be satisfactory for collecting the "Z-acc max" accel cal data to be stored in the EEPROM...